YinHK-gameDev/unity-learn/user interface/Event system/README.md

 When configuring a **`UnityEvent`** in the Inspector there are two types of function calls that are supported:

--   Static.
+-   **Static**: \
     Static calls are preconfigured calls, with preconfigured values that are set in the **UI**(User Interface) Allows a user to interact with your application.
 Unity currently supports three UI systems.
 This means that when the callback is invoked, the target function is invoked with the argument that has been entered into the UI.
--   Dynamic.
+-   **Dynamic**: \
     Dynamic calls are invoked using an argument that is sent from code, and this is bound to the type of UnityEvent that is being invoked.
 The UI filters the callbacks and only shows the dynamic calls that are valid for the UnityEvent.

 #### Generic UnityEvents